President's Council on Sports, Fitness, and Nutrition

-The President's Council on Sports, Fitness and Nutrition (PCSFN) is a federal advisory committee that aims to promote "programs and initiatives that motivate people of all ages, backgrounds, and abilities to lead active, healthy lives."
+The President's Council on Sports, Fitness and Nutrition (PCSFN) is a federal advisory committee of the United States that aims to promote "programs and initiatives that motivate people of all ages, backgrounds, and abilities to lead active, healthy lives."
 It is part of the Office of Disease Prevention and Health Promotion, an agency of the United States Department of Health and Human Services.
 Prior to June 2010, it was called the President's Council on Physical Fitness and Sports.

 The council's work is informed by a Science Board, composed primarily of academic researchers and scholars.
 The first Science Board was appointed during the George W. Bush administration in 2003 with Charles B. "Chuck" Corbin, Ph.D., Arizona State University, serving as its inaugural chair.
 In 2016, Corbin received a Lifetime Achievement Award from the PCSFN.

 The Science Board was active for several years, but eventually went dormant.
 It was reinstated on June 21, 2019, with strong urging from organizations such as the National Academy of Kinesiology.

 A newly formed Science Board was announced on January 22, 2020, with Bradley J. Cardinal, Ph.D., Oregon State University, appointed as chair.
 During their 2-year term, the Science Board established the scientific basis of the National Youth Sports Strategy, including a wide variety of evidence-based documents and reports.